outcoldsolutions/openshift-webconsole-integration/README.md

 - `APPLICATION_DOMAIN` - if you want to override the default hostname of the exposed route.
 Default value is `outcoldsolutions-webconsole-integration-collectorforopenshift.apps.example.com`, where `apps.example.com` is the `openshift_master_default_subdomain`.
-- `REPLICA_COUNT` - number of replicas to run.
+- `REPLICA_COUNT` - the number of replicas to run.
 The default value is 1.

 ### Install from the source

+> Skip, if you have installed it from the template.

 Clone the repo